 The qualifying system is fairly simple as we have described above, but there are some provisions in place in order to benefit teams that normally do well and turn up to every race but have a bad day on qualifying day.
 There are 36 spots available for what are known as ‘charter teams’.
 These are teams that have turned up to every points race in the past three years.

 Essentially, these are the teams that NASCAR thinks deserves the chance to qualify for races as they have showed their long-term commitment to the sport.
 There are then 4 spots for ‘open teams’, and these are teams that are not on the charter list.
-The charter list has 36 spots, due to the way that the system was created in 2016.
+The charter list has 36 spots, due to the way that the system was created in 2016, with each charter corresponding to one car.

 The Previous Race Counts